amsword/amsword.github.io/_posts/2021-12-22-Is-the-Data-Loader-Fast-Enough-in-Pytorch.md

 Another tip is to print out the medium as well as the average.
 Sometimes, we may hit the situation where 1) the mean value is high and 2) the medium value is small.
 This normally means that some samples are offensive and need lots of time.
-One example is that most of the images are small, but some few images are super bit, which needs lots of time on I/O and preprocessing in the data loader.
+An example is that most of the images are small, but a few images are super slow, which needs lots of time on I/O and preprocessing in the data loader.

 ## Conclusion
 The important parts are that 1) the printed or verified time cost should be the summarization since the last print and 2) time cost on non-master worker also needs to check as most of the time only the master worker's performance is examined.